Soujannita95/ATM4110/content/python/module.md

 ```

 Finally, remember, modules can contain data in addition to functions.
 The syntax to refer to those module data variables is exactly the same as for functions.
-Thus, ```numpy.pi``` gives the value of the mathematical constant .
+Thus, ```numpy.pi``` gives the value of the mathematical constant.

 You can create your own module and it will be explained later.